betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ### How are the funds awarded?
 When do I submit budget information?

 The Fellowship award will be in the form of a subcontract to the recipient's institution.
 The value of the subcontract will not exceed $25,000 in direct costs, plus usual and customary overheads the institution would charge on such a contract.
 It is not necessary to provide a budget with your application; a detailed budget will be part of the contracting process.
-You should familiarize yourself with your organizations budget process.
+You should familiarize yourself with your organization's budget process.

 ### Are there any restrictions or guidance on how the fellowship funds can be used?